shelljs/shelljs/README.md

 + `async`: Asynchronous execution.
 Defaults to true if a callback is provided.
 + `silent`: Do not echo program output to console.
++ `stderr`: echo stdout separately to stderr, and do not append to output in callback.

 Examples: